A Parrondo paradox in susceptible-infectious-susceptible dynamics over periodic temporal networks: Introduction

-In the present article, we study the Parrondo's paradox occurring on the susceptible-infectious-susceptible (SIS) dynamics over periodically switching temporal networks.
-We first find that the Parrondo'x paradox often occurs for small networks (i.e., those with a few nodes) modeling interaction between a small number of subpopulations of individuals.
+In the present study, we exploit this idea for potentially suppressing epidemic spreading over periodically switching networks with explicit network structure to investigate the effects of such structure.
+Specifically, we study the Parrondo paradox occurring on the susceptible-infectious-susceptible (SIS) dynamics over periodically switching temporal networks.
+We first find that the Parrondo paradox often occurs for small networks (i.e., those with a few nodes) modeling interaction between a small number of subpopulations of individuals.
 We corroborate our results with analysis of larger networks having the same structure of interaction between subpopulations.
 We characterize the observed paradoxical dynamics by quantifying anti-phase oscillation between the time courses of the fraction of infectious individuals in different subpopulations.
 We finally develop a perturbation theory, which also assists in explaining the reason for the paradoxical dynamics.
 Code used in this paper is available on GitHub~\cite{githubSejunti}.